github-vet/archived-findings/README.md

 Each instance falls into one of three buckets (explained further below).
 1. **Bug** - as written, the captured loop variable could lead to undesirable behavior.
+1. **Mitigated** - the captured loop variable does not escape the block of the for loop, no undesirable behavior can occur.
 1. **Desirable Behavior** - the current capture semantics are required for the correct operation of the program.
 Changing the behavior of the compiler would break this code.
-1. **Mitigated** - the captured loop variable does not escape the block of the for loop.

 ### Bugs